 One option for treating scoliosis is to undergo a revision surgery.
 These can sometimes be difficult especially if you have had surgery in the past that was ineffective.

-“We see such a wide range of complex deformities that we can usually find a successful strategy to reverse the consequences of the failed initial surgery and correct the structural or neurologic problem,” says Dr. O’Brien.
+“We see such a wide range of complex deformities that we can usually find a successful strategy to reverse the consequences of the failed initial surgery and correct the structural or neurologic problem,” Dr. O’Brien said.

 Revision surgeries are technically demanding and can be difficult because the spine is altered due to of the previous procedure.